AtaDikmen/Unity-EscapeFromLab/README.md

 What you need to do in the game?

-Find the keycard to the security room.
+-Find the keycard to the security room.

-Find your flashlight to be able to see better in the dark.
+-Find your flashlight to be able to see better in the dark.

-Take the gun and the bullet from the security room.
+-Take the gun and the bullet from the security room.

-Kill the zombies.
+-Kill the zombies.

-Find the password to the exit door.
+-Find the password to the exit door.

 Password Hint!!!
 I'm telling you the password is in the security room in case you can't find the password.